-Figure 20.2 "Expansions and Recessions, 1960-2010" shows movements in real GDP in the United States from 1960 to 2010.
-Over those years, the economy experienced eight recessions (including the current one), shown by the shaded areas in the chart.
+Figure 20.2 "Expansions and Recessions, 1960-2011" shows movements in real GDP in the United States from 1960 to 2011.
+Over those years, the economy experienced eight recessions, shown by the shaded areas in the chart.
 Although periods of expansion have been more prolonged than periods of recession, we see the cycle of economic activity that characterizes economic life.

-Figure 20.2 Expansions and Recessions, 1960-2010
+Figure 20.2 Expansions and Recessions, 1960-2011

 The chart shows movements in real GDP since 1960.
 Recessions-periods of falling real GDP-are shown as shaded areas.
-On average, the annual rate of growth of real GDP over the period was 3.2% per year.
+On average, the annual rate of growth of real GDP over the period was 3.1% per year.

-Source: Bureau of Economic Analysis, NIPA Table 1.1.6.
+Source: Bureau of Economic Analysis, NIPA Table 1.1.6 (revised February 29, 2012).
 Real Gross Domestic Product, Chained Dollars [Billions of chained (2005) dollars].
 Seasonally adjusted at annual rates.
-Data for 2010 is through 3rd quarter.

-Real GDP clearly grew between 1960 and 2010.
+Real GDP clearly grew between 1960 and 2011.
 While the economy experienced expansions and recessions, its general trend during the period was one of rising real GDP.
-The average annual rate of growth of real GDP was about 3.2%.
+The average annual rate of growth of real GDP was about 3.1%.